-An Early College course will be collaboratively taught by a team of ENSATS instructor(s) and North Shore Community College (NSCC) faculty.
-Learning will take place on both the ENSATS and NSCC campuses throughout the term of the course (transportation provided).
-Successful completion of an early college course will result in students earning both ENSATS high school credit and NSCC college credit.
+ENSATS has partnered with North Shore Community College (NSCC) to offer Early College courses to enrolled ENSATS students beginning in Grade 10.
+Early College courses will be taught by NSCC instructors with an ENSATS support person always with students in person.
+Learning will take place on both the ENSATS and NSCC campuses throughout the term of the course.
+Successful completion of Early College courses will result in students earning both ENSATS high school credit and NSCC college credit.
+Early College course enrollment is free to eligible students.